Nathanana/NumpyMLP/readme.md

 The app was meant to help visualize, though there must be enough differences between that implementation and the actual training data that it's accuracy ends up closer to 60%, It's still cool to see, though.
 It works by taking the drawn image and then scaling it all the way down to the same resolution as the data.

+## Math Summary

+The MLP takes the image in as a vector of pixel values.
+This can be imagined as a 28x28 image turning into one long 784 length vector.
+Once the MLP has the vector, each neuron in the next layer multiplies every neuron in the previous layer by a specific weight and then adds a bias.
+This is done until an output is found.
+The output is then fed through a cost function, which calculates how wrong the model was.

+To put it short, the cost is like a ball up on a hill with lots of potential energy.
+We're looking for the gradient, or direction which would bring it higher, increasing it's potential energy the most out of all other directions, and then moving it in the opposite direction.
+The position on the hill, x and y, are like the weights, and the height or the potential energy is like the cost.

+One way of looking at the cost function is as a function of the actual output and an expected output, but another is by looking at it as a function of the weights and biases, the input, and the expected output.
+In this way, we have thousands of input variables, and we can now find the rate of change of the cost function with respect to each one.
+This is the same as finding the gradient of a function like $f(x,y)$ which is done via $\triangledown \cdot f(x, y)$.
+Our function is much more complex, but the same in principle.
+To then maximize the decrease in our cost function, we subtract the gradient (typically multiplied by a small coefficient) from every weight and bias, then run through the process again.

+To find $\frac{\partial C}{\partial w_i}$ where C is the cost and $w_i$ is some arbitrary weight, the chain rule is used. $\frac{\partial C}{\partial w_i} = \frac{\partial C}{\partial a} \cdot \frac{\partial a}{\partial z} \cdot \frac{\partial z}{\partial w}$
+where a is the activation of the last layers (the models prediction), z is the linear combination of inputs in the previous layer of the network, and w is the weights of the neuron.
+This is not an easy concept, and there are much better resources than I to explain it more in depth, so this is where I'll leave it.